colaquecez/react-native-selectable-text/README.md

 ## Getting started

-`$ npm install @astrocoders/react-native-selectable-text --save`
+`$ npm install @alentoma/react-native-selectable-text --save`

 ### Mostly automatic installation

-`$ react-native link @astrocoders/react-native-selectable-text`
+`$ react-native link @alentoma/react-native-selectable-text`

 ### Manual installation

 #### iOS - Binary Linking (Alternative 1)

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `@astrocoders/react-native-selectable-text` and add `RNSelectableText.xcodeproj`
+2. Go to `node_modules` ➜ `@alentoma/react-native-selectable-text` and add `RNSelectableText.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNSelectableText.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### iOS - Pods (Alternative 2)

-1. Add `pod 'RNSelectableText', :path => '../node_modules/@astrocoders/react-native-selectable-text/ios/RNSelectableText.podspec'` to your projects podfile
+1. Add `pod 'RNSelectableText', :path => '../node_modules/@alentoma/react-native-selectable-text/ios/RNSelectableText.podspec'` to your projects podfile
 2. run `pod install`

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import com.astrocoders.selectabletext.RNSelectableTextPackage;` to the imports at the top of the file
+- Add `import com.alentoma.selectabletext.RNSelectableTextPackage;` to the imports at the top of the file
 - Add `new RNSelectableTextPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: